JiaweiZhuang/old_cloud_GC/README.md

 But that's not their fault.
-Although cloud computing is getting popular among the scientific computing community, the majorities of the cloud platform users are still web developers or system engineers, not scientists.
+Although cloud computing is getting popular among the scientific computing community, the majorities of the cloud platform users are still web developers and system engineers, not scientists.

 *Scientific Computing on Cloud --  the Guide for Dummies* has yet to be written.

-#### Look at more cloud computing platforms and seek collaborations
+#### [4] Look at more cloud computing platforms and seek collaborations

 Besides Amazon EC2, Google Compute Engine and Microsoft Azure also provide similar services.